Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels

-All possible state sequences of {an ISI channel} (and more generally, of an FSMC) can be represented by a trellis diagram.
-Because of the assumed time-invariance, it is sufficient to show a single trellis section.
-For example, Fig.~\ref{Fig.trellis}($b$) shows a trellis section {of an ISI channel} characterized by the couple $\bigl( g(D) \defeq 1-D, \ \sigma^2 \bigr)$, known as a dicode channel, with an input alphabet $\set{X} \defeq \{ +1, -1 \}$.
-In this diagram, branches start at state $s'_{t-1}$, end at state $s'_t$, and have noiseless channel output symbol $u_t$ shown next to them.
+All possible state sequences of an ISI channel (and more generally, of an FSMC) can be represented by a trellis diagram.
+Because of the assumed time invariance, it is sufficient to show a single trellis section.
+For example, Fig.~\ref{Fig.trellis}($a$) shows a trellis section of an ISI channel characterized by the couple $\bigl( g(D) \defeq 1-D, \ \sigma^2 \bigr)$ with $\nu=1$ and input alphabet $\set{X} \defeq \{ +1, -1 \}$.
+In this diagram, branches start at state $s_{t-1} \,\defeq\, x_{t-1}$, end at state $s_t \,\defeq\,\, x_t$, and have noiseless channel output symbol $u_t = x_t - x_{t-1}$ shown next to them.